TheFerant/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ### Environment

-How do you use Sentry?
+How do you use Ferant?
-Sentry SaaS (sentry.io) or self-hosted/on-premise (which version?)
+Ferant SaaS (ferant.io) or self-hosted/on-premise (which version?)

-Which SDK and version?
-e.g: JavaScript 5.11.1, .NET 1.2.0

 ### Steps to Reproduce